 Jako: My roommate was Sebastian, 15 years old, and overall more responsibility and attention was needed, since having a guest from so far away and knowing that you have to host them isn’t quite easy.
 He was very communicative, we just hung out, ate together, went to football games, etc.

-Anano: One of the activities I took part in was going to the Bread House in Old Tbilisi, where we had a Tone baking lesson.
-Giorgi Jakobia, Anamaria Bayraktar, and I went there.
-I enjoyed it since I also got to explore a part of the city that I wouldn’t have gone to otherwise.
-Here they also made Khinkali and got to know Georgian cuisine better, and overall they had a great time themselves, too.
+Every activity or excursion was pre-planned, but other times when they had free time, they took them out to different cafes and restaurants in Tbilisi, such as Radisson, Lolita, Honore, and many others.
+Some of the planned activities were Funicular on Mtatsminda on the first day, where Mikheil Chkuaseli, honorary consul of Peru, gave Peruvians a sort of an introduction to Georgia.
+One of the activities was going to the Bread House in Old Tbilisi, where they had a Tone baking lesson.
+Anano Kirvalidze said that she enjoyed it since she also got to explore a part of the city that she wouldn’t have gone to otherwise.
+“Here they also made Khinkali and got to know Georgian cuisine better, and overall they had a great time themselves, too.”

-Anano: My favorite was going to Vardzia with Levan Ghambashidze, history teacher.
-Since we were a small group there, he was able to explain things better and more clearly rather than if there were a whole class, like on excursions.
-Peruvians were also very interested in the place and in what Levan was saying, they were very engaged the whole time, which I was a little surprised by.
-The best one was when Gvantsa Zhuruli took us to the Georgian National Museum and then to a dance recital by Erisoni.
-The whole recital was planned for us, where they presented typical Georgian dances and singing live.
-All of this was very charming and amazing.
+Anna Partsvania says that her favorite day was when they went to Restaurant Tabakhmela.
+“We just had a whole free day and went to the restaurant.
+Not doing anything much and just bonding with each other was really pleasant, too.
+I also really liked going to Mukhran, where we toured the winery.”
+Anano Kirvalidze says she really enjoyed Vardzia.
+“Levan Ghambashidze, history teacher, accompanied us there.
+He was able to explain things better and more clearly than if there were a whole class, like on excursions.”
+It turns out that the Peruvians were very interested in the place and in what Levan was saying.
+“But the best was probably when Gvantsa Zhuruli took us to the Georgian National Museum and then to a dance recital by Erisoni,” added Anano.
+“The whole recital was planned for us, where they presented typical Georgian dances and singing live.
+All of this was very charming and amazing.”
+It seems that students from both countries had pleasant days.

-Jako: My favorite was the 14th of October, which is a national holiday for us.
-On that day we took the kids to East Point, which was fun as we got on the games and just had fun.
-After that we went to the Georgia v Albania football game with their principal, Mr. Requena.
+Giorgi Jakobia recalls about 14th of October, a national holiday in Georgia.
+That day they went to East Point and had a lot of fun in the center.
+“After that, we went to the Georgia v Albania football game with their principal, Mr. Requena.
 This was memorable for me because it’s good to introduce our culture and atmosphere to people from other countries.
-Even though we lost, I’m still satisfied with taking them there to show what it’s like.
+Even though we lost, I’m still satisfied with taking them there to show what it’s like.”

 Georgian students also joined Peruvian students on an exciting excursion to the Kakheti Region, led by their teacher, Sandro Mikelashvili.
 The journey began with a two-hour drive to Bodbe Monastery, named in honor of St. Nino.
 Here, the Peruvian students were given the chance to see St. Nino’s convent and admire the beautiful setting.
 The group stopped to take some memorable photos with the Alazani Valley in the background.

-Their next stop at Vazisubani Estate.
+Their next stop was at Vazisubani Estate.
 Upon arrival the students from both countries were amazed by the stunning views and the charming facility.
 They had fun playing billiards, which was enjoyed by everyone.
 In the evening, they moved on to their final stop, Tsinandali Estate, arriving just minutes before closing.
 Mr. Sandro guided the Peruvian students through Aleksandre Chavchavadze’s historic palace and the Tsinandali Old Winery, giving them a sight into Georgian culture and history.
 Before heading back to Tbilisi, they relaxed in the palace garden, playing games and enjoying the peaceful surroundings.

 Sebastian Padilla, Giorgi Jakobia’s pair, gave us a bit of his insight when asked what he liked in Georgia and what his overall impression is: “My favorite activity was dancing and singing together with the Georgian gentlemen.
 Vardzia was another of my favorites.
 I liked the dancing and the singing because it was very impressive to me, and Vardzia because of its architecture and that it was an underground city.
 The culture was very beautiful and a pleasant experience from which I was able to learn a lot.
 The part that may be most memorable for me was seeing the great impact that the Catholic religion had on Georgia and how they acquired it.”
 When asked if he would’ve liked anything to be different, he answered: “No, the truth is, I felt very happy to have this experience and if you asked me if I would do it again, I would definitely say yes.”
 Gladly, it seems that he left Georgia in good and high spirits.